openshift/enhancements/enhancements/network-observability/network-observability.md

 ### Operational Aspects of API Extensions

-Because OVS is configured to export NetFlows, the performance impact will be related to the amount of traffic and the sampling rate.
+Because all the traffic is monitored to export NetFlows, the performance impact will be related to the amount of traffic and the sampling rate.
 This will be tested against a number of scenarios as described in the Test Plan section above.

 #### Failure Modes